-The total expenses paid to or on behalf of the Governors during the year was £nil (2021: £nil).
+The total expenses paid to or on behalf of the Governors during the year was £230.
+This related to travel and accommodation costs incurred by the Chair of the Governing Board in July 2023 to attend the Colleges apprenticeship awards.
+(2022: £nil).

-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2021: £nil).
+No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2022: £nil).